ivarsaris/PoolDrillz-MS2/README.md

 ### Design

 PoolDrillz is a simply designed application.
 The main purpose of this project was to build an application that connects to a database.
-The user can use this apllication to perform C.R.U.D. operations.
+The user can use this application to perform C.R.U.D. operations.

 #### Navigation

-All pages of the apllication can be accessed with one click from anywhere in the application.
-On larger screens, the links can be found in the navbar on top of the screen, and in the footer.
+All pages of the application can be accessed with one click from anywhere in the application.
+On larger screens, the links are found in the navbar on top of the screen, and in the footer.
 On smaller screen only in the footer.
 I choose this because to have both a footer and a navbar at the top showing would take up too much screen space.

 #### Color